governify/governify-web/content/quickstart/add-teams.md

 By default, it can be accessed through https://join[BLUEJAY_SERVICES_PREFIX][BLUEJAY_DNS_SUFFIX] (f.e. https://join.bluejay.mydomain.org) in case Bluejay is deployed in the cloud or by accessing to http://localhost:6001 if it is deployed locally.

+**Bear in mind** that when registering a team to a course, the system will look for:
+- A **TPA template** called the same as the course in the assets in the folder /public/renders/tpa and use it to generate the TPA for the team.
+In case there this template does not exist, it will use template.yaml as TPA template.
+- A **director script** called the same as the course in the assets in the folder /public/director and a **json** containing the information about the interval and start and end of task execution and will add it to the director for it to function.
+In case there isn't, the director won't do anything.
+This has to be configured for the system to automatically generate data about the team.

 #### Full register
 It offers an interface that works in three steps:
 1. First the GitHub Repository URL is entered and "Check" button is pressed.
 It will check for any mistakes on the info.yml file and, if everything is ok a second section will appear.
 In case you still don't have the info.yml file in the root of your repo (main or master branch) you can check this [template](https://github.com/governify/audited-project-template/blob/main/info.yml) or this [example](https://github.com/governifyauditor/goldenflow-showcase-project/blob/main/info.yml) and add it before continuing.